lelarry26/js-lab-oop-v2/README.md

 #### Electric Class
 Create a new class called `Electric` that inherits from the `Car` class with the following  method:

-`CarType` which prints "I am a hybrid car"
+`CarType` which prints "I am an electric car"

 #### Using Inheritance
 - Create a Hybrid instance and an Electric instance